pyrotek45/Nova/README.md

-# Novacore
+# Nova

-Novacore is a work-in-progress functional programming language designed for simplicity and ease of use.
+Nova is a work-in-progress functional programming language designed for simplicity and ease of use.
 It is based on the idea that functions should be treated as first-class citizens, which means they can be passed around as values, returned as results, and composed together to form more complex functions.

-One of the key features of Novacore is its unique syntax, which allows for both postfix and infix styles of programming.
+One of the key features of Nova is its unique syntax, which allows for both postfix and infix styles of programming.
 This means that you can write code in a way that makes the most sense to you and your problem domain.

-While Novacore is still a work in progress and many things still need to be worked on, it already provides a number of built-in functions for common tasks such as filtering, mapping, and folding for lists.
-Novacore also supports blocks as data, which means that blocks of code can be treated as values and passed around as arguments to functions.
+While Nova is still a work in progress and many things still need to be worked on, it already provides a number of built-in functions for common tasks such as filtering, mapping, and folding for lists.
+Nova also supports blocks as data, which means that blocks of code can be treated as values and passed around as arguments to functions.

-Novacore is designed to make programming fun and experimenting with code easy.
-Whether you're a beginner or an experienced developer, Novacore can help you explore the world of functional programming and have fun doing it.
+Nova is designed to make programming fun and experimenting with code easy.
+Whether you're a beginner or an experienced developer, Nova can help you explore the world of functional programming and have fun doing it.
 So why not give it a try and see what you can create?

 # Hello world
 Writting your first programs!